JaKooLit/Ja_HyprLanD-dots/README.md

 `xorg-xwayland` - needed to run some non-wayland app

 `fonts` - required awesome fonts.
-AUR and official repo have... else most of the waybar modules wont work
+AUR and official repo have... else most of the waybar modules wont work.
+Most of configs here I used Fantasque Sans Mono

 ## Gentoo Specific: